newsnowlabs/dockside/docs/roadmap.md

 - IDE upgrades:
   - build and store the launch-ide.sh script with the IDE at `/opt/dockside/ide/theia/theia-<version>/bin` (so it can be versioned with the IDE)
   - create a formal script for upgrading the Dockside Theia IDE
+- Add profiles for popular Linux distributions
+- Add keyboard shortcuts for open Launch form, Launch, Stop, Start, Cancel
+- Add option to launch Dockside UI listening on http://localhost/ (i.e. no HTTPS) for purely local usage

 ### Application Client

 - Add devtainer-level menu to select version of Theia IDE (from those available) to launch for a devtainer
-- Add admin view for managing users, passwords, ssh keys (including deploying keys to devtainers)
+- Add UI for managing users, passwords, ssh keys (including deploying keys to devtainers)
-- Add admin view for monitoring/managing host memory/disk space
+- Add UI for monitoring/managing host memory/disk space/images
+- Add UI for monitoring/managing container memory/disk space/CPU (via `docker stats`)
-- Add option for viewing devtainer launch logs (preferably in integrated terminal)
+- Add UI for viewing devtainer stdout/stderr logs (preferably in integrated terminal)
 - Replace Bootstrap with alternative CSS framework more appropriate to a web app

 ### Service access control